silasbue/A2-DS/README.md

 ## b) Does your implementation use threads or processes?
 Why is it not realistic to use threads?

-yes, our implementation uses go routines to simulate the process.
+Yes, our implementation uses go routines to simulate the process.
 This is not realistic in a real implementation since the process would happen between different systems across a network.
 Threads does not make sense in